Agenda, Semester Week 11#

 The Eigenvalue Problem and Diagonalization#

 A special type of linear map is one that maps from a given vector space \(V\) into itself.
-For such maps it is possible that certain inputs map to themselves or to scaled versions (scalar multiples) of themselves.
-These quite special input vectors are called eigenvectors and they come with properties like eigenvalues, which is the resulting scaling factor, corresponding multiplicities and are organized in eigenspaces.
-The task of determining all these properties is called the eigenvalue problem.
+For such maps it is possible that certain inputs map to themselves or to scaled versions of themselves.
+Such rather special input vectors are called eigenvectors and with these follow properties like eigenvalues, algebraic multiplicities, geometric multiplicities, and eigenspaces.
+The task of determining these properties is known as the eigenvalue problem.

 If sufficiently many linearly independent eigenvectors exist within \(V\), then it is possible to choose an ordered basis for \(V\) consisting of purely eigenvectors.
-In such an eigenbasis, the mapping matrix of the map turns out to be particularly simple to work with - it turns out to be a diagonal matrix.
-Of that reason we will this week study this related topic of diagonalization as well.
+This is known as an eigenbasis, and with respect to eigenbases, a linear map between vector spaces is particularly simple - it becomes a diagonal matrix.
+We will study this related topic of diagonalization this week as well.

 Key Terms#